-Facilities Planning and Management collects the following materials for recycling and reuse:
+Facilities Planning & Management collects the following materials for recycling and reuse:

 - Styrofoam shipping containers

 - Large chunks of Styrofoam packing material (such as those that come around TVs, computers, and other electronics)

 - Packing peanuts, also known as “loose fill”

 NOTE: Recycled materials should be clean and stripped of tape, and shipping boxes should be empty.
 All materials should be placed in designated recycling areas at the locations below; there should be a cage at or near the loading dock for EPS collection.
 If your location is not on this list, or does not have a suitable collection area, contact Brad Schenkel to arrange a special pickup.